jwhiteman/lucidsimple-blog/_posts/2016-02-07-simple-OTP-idioms-using-handle-info-part-1.md

 The timeout will then trigger the `handle_info` callback allowing you to do your slow setup without making everyone else wait.

-As a bonus, you can be guaranteed that the `handle_info(:timeout)` message will be the first message that your server process receive.
+As a bonus, you can be guaranteed that the `handle_info(:timeout)` message will be the first message that your server process handles.

 You won't have to worry about other processes querying your server before its state has been fully setup.